 Graduate fellows receive office space at the Institute and are expected to participate actively in its weekly seminar and other events.
 Graduate Fellowships provide an enhanced context for advanced doctoral students, including the presentation of work-in-progress and the benefits of critique from an exciting group of Faculty Fellows, International Humanities and Mellon Postdoctoral Fellows, and Visiting Faculty.
 A list of past and present Cogut Institute Graduate Fellows and the bios of current fellows are available.

 Students currently in the 3rd, 4th, or 5th year of their doctoral program may apply to hold the fellowship in their 4th, 5th, or 6th year, respectively.
 Doctoral students must have advanced to candidacy by the start of the fellowship.
 If you have already advanced to candidacy or if you plan to advance to candidacy before the start of the fellowship, you are eligible and encouraged to apply.

-Applications for the 2021–22 academic year open on Monday, November 9 and close on Friday, January 22, 2021.
+Applications are closed at the moment.
+Information about the 2021–2022 application cycle is forthcoming.
 To apply, please submit the following materials using the Cogut Institute Graduate Fellowship application form (you must be logged into your Brown University email account to access the form):

 - A 250-word abstract of your dissertation project

 - A statement, in no more than 1,000 words, outlining your schedule of progress and completion for the dissertation and addressing how your research would benefit from and contribute to a collective seminar experience among scholars in the humanities

 In addition, you should request: